AzalDevX/devgarden/README.md

 - [jav9i](https://github.com/jav9i)

 ## License
-This project is under the [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0).See the `LICENSE` file for more details.
+This project is under the [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0).
+See the `LICENSE` file for more details.